Skip to content

 • Don’t take the tram to the museum; you’ll have to take another mode of transportation, which seems like a waste of time.

-• Don’t pass up the chance to explore Fener and Balat districts.
-It’s an enthralling option to discover lovely colorful buildings.
+• Don’t pass up the chance to explore the Fener and Balat districts.
+They’re an enthralling option for discovering lovely, colourful buildings.

-Pro tip: It’s advisable to get an Istanbul Museum Pass, which will give you a 20% discount on several attractions, including this museum.
-Also, be prepared to pay a one-dollar admittance fee if you want to enter the submarine.
+Pro tip: It is advisable to get an Istanbul Museum Pass, which will give you a 20% discount on several attractions, including this museum.
+Also, be prepared to pay a one-dollar admittance fee to enter the submarine.

 9- A Compelling Trip Awaiting You: Suleymaniye Mosque